 Another useful part of 1C:Enterprise 8 is the functional options feature.
-Functional options allow you to group some of applied solution features and then with a single click manage whether the set of features will be used in the specific application or not.
+Functional options allow you to group some of the applied solution features and then with a single click manage whether the set of features will be used in the specific application or not.

 Functional options are advantageous during the applied solution implementation.
-For example, the CRM that you create in this tutorial include three accounting sections: managing people, events, and finances.
+For example, the CRM that you create in this tutorial includes three accounting sections: managing people, events, and finances.
 If you will decide to share your applied solution with your friends or to enhance its functionally and sell, you will see that not everything that the applied solution is capable of is useful for each user.
-For example, not everyone will need to keep all events that occur in his or her life.
+For example, not everyone will need to keep all the events that occur in his or her life.
 However, maintaining a list of acquaintances and keeping records of money income and outgoings is useful for most users.

 Thus, keeping in mind that someone may find events feature not useful, you can segregate it to the functional option and let a user to decide whether to use it or not.
 If you do so, 1C:Enterprise 8 platform will maintain all references to objects of the functional option in all parts of the applied solution.
 Moreover, if the user does not need features of the functional option, the platform will automatically disable and hide those objects.

 The platform will perform all these changes on its own, so that the developer does not need to write the script for that.
 The only thing that is required is to set the desired value of the functional option in 1C:Enterprise mode!

 Consider a simple example where the value of the functional option is stored in the constant of the Boolean type.
 If the value is True, then the functional option is enabled.
 If the value is False, then the functional option is disabled.

 Because you are creating the first custom option of the application, it is a good time to create the Settings subsystem, and specify the SettingsSubsystem.png icon for it.